 An artist and printmaker working primarily in Japanese woodblock, I often combine woodcut with other media.
 While I am devoted to the hand techniques of traditional printmaking, I rely on the computer to initiate most of my projects.
-I photograph objects and scenes of personal significance and use the processes of printmaking to transform these images into something more essential and more abstract.
-I often repeat the images of flowers, insects and other elements of nature to create radial patterns.
+I photograph objects and scenes of personal significance and use the processes of printmaking to transform these images into something more abstract.
+I often repeat images of flowers, insects and other elements of nature to create radial patterns.
 I also incorporate architectural plans, mosaics, ceramic objects and other items from my study of art history.
 Ideas for new work come from travel to Serbia, Japan, Italy, India and elsewhere.
 Each year I add to my library of woodblocks and print them in combination with older blocks to build complex autobiographical patterns.